 - Foundational academics like learning their colors, numbers, and letters

 Preschool Teachers and Daycare Staff

 Both preschools and daycare centers are licensed by the state of North Carolina through the Division of Child Development and Early Education.
 Each child care program must meet specific national and state standards, including caregiver-to-student ratio, safety protocols, having qualified staff with formal training, and other guidelines that ensure the child care services focus on offering a safe and secure place for children.

 Preschool teachers usually have bachelor’s degrees in early childhood education and/or a Birth-through-Kindergarten/Preschool Add-on License in North Carolina.
 While daycare staff is not required to hold a degree in early childhood education, they are required to have completed 12 semester hours in child development, child psychology, or a related field.

 Additionally, preschool lead teachers in North Carolina must also receive licensing from the Early Educator Support, Licensure, and Professional Development Unit and if someone runs an in-home daycare center, there are additional requirements to adhere to in order to offer those childcare services.

 Childcare That Blends Aspects of Both

-Today, more child care centers blend the care and extended hours of a daycare with the structure of a preschool.
+Today, more child care centers blend the care and extended hours of daycare with the structure of a preschool.
 For example, at our Raleigh preschool and child care development center, we support families by offering three programs:

-Want to learn more about our preschool and child care center?
-Contact our North Hills Drive location at (919) 785-0303 or our Spring Forest Road location at (919) 790-6888, or our Falls of Neuse Road location at 919-615-0751 or fill out the form below to schedule a tour of one of our preschools!
+Contact our North Hills Drive location at (919) 785-0303, our Spring Forest Road location at (919) 790-6888, or our Falls of Neuse Road location at 919-615-0751 or fill out the form below to schedule a tour of one of our preschools!